bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project1-vis.md

 Even though no part of the project is difficult, starting late will certainly make it so.
 Plan accordingly.

 Program well, and enjoy!

+## What to turn in

+* Check in your code to the github repository
+* Message me the printed report, by the deadline.